CalvinNesbitt/PDE_Numerics_Assignment/README.md

 Python 3 code for linear advection assignment.
 It runs two numerical schemes for a set number of time steps.
 There is also an error comparison for differing number of timesteps.
+All code is run from linearAdvect.py.

 In order to run this code you will first need to create a directory called "plots".